jarosjan/cleevioTask/README.md

    * In pgAdmin use `postgres` and `Password#42` to connect to the database.
 2. After that, run the application.
 It should run on `localhost:8080`.

 `WatchController.java` accepts JSON and also XML requests - the structure of requests are visible in postman collection.
 The accepted requests are configurable in `WebConfig.class`.
+For created new row in the database is returned code 201.
+In case of invalid requests is returned error code 400.

 Thank you and have a nice day :star:.